 New Mexico limited liability companies are popular with privacy minded individuals, cost-conscious investors, e-commerce companies and those looking to establish holding companies.
 Over half of new business registrations are limited liability companies due to their asset protection, privacy and tax benefits.

 Holding companies and other location independent companies, e.g. e-commerce stores, choose to do business in New Mexico for the privacy and to avoid high fees.
 Other states which allow privacy, such as Nevada, Wyoming and Delaware, also charge hundreds of dollars in annual fees.
-Learn more about forming a New Mexico LLC here.
+Learn more about forming an LLC in New Mexico LLC here.

 As stated above, a driving reason many form LLCs in New Mexico is due to their privacy.
 The Secretary of State does not ask for the names of members or managers.
 Plus, you can use our name for the organizerr and list our address for your mailing address and place of business.
 This keeps your information out of a public database and makes your LLC anonymous.

 Anonymity is an advantage when dealing with creditors, or if you have nosy neighbors and needy family.
 In each case, your information will be kept private.
-Learn more about New Mexico LLC Anonymity here.
+Interested in a little more privacy?
+Then consider one of our mail forwarding or virtual office packages.

 New Mexico LLCs are popular because the Secretary of State has created a friendly atmosphere for businesses.